Lminxous/Socialbook-api/README.md

 content
 reported_by
 ```
-4. User Model is just used for the Authentication(security reasons) , both Post & Comment models are related to Profile model.
+4. User Model is just used for the Authentication(security reasons) , all other models are related to Profile model.

+5. An authenticated user can follow other users.